realchrisward/QUIPPL/README.md

 don't want to worry about installing python and setting up the evironment.
 QUIPPL helps the user to launch your program.

-Step 1: package quippl using pyinstaller (ideally in the same python environment used for the code you will be sharing) - the current prepackaged version is packaged using python 3.8
+Step 1: package quippl using pyinstaller or nuitka (ideally in the same python environment used for the code you will be sharing) - the current version is tested for packaging using python 3.8

 Step 2: copy the site-packages from your python environment/python installation that will run your code into the "dist" folder holding the